-Once eligible for W-2 Wisconsin Works, if the W-2 group's assets are expected to exceed \$2,500 for at least two consecutive months, the group becomes ineligible for W-2.
+Once eligible for W-2 Wisconsin Works, if the W-2 group An adult custodial parent, all dependent children with respect to whom the individual is a legal custodial parent and all minor children with respect to whom the adult individual's dependent child is a custodial parent.
+W-2 group includes any nonmarital co-parent or any spouse of the individual who resides in the same household as the individual and any minor children with respect to whom the spouse or nonmarital co-parent is a custodial parent.
+W-2 group does not include any person who is receiving cash benefits under a county relief block grant program.
+This is also referred to as the W-2 Assistance Group (W-2 AG).'s assets are expected to exceed \$2,500 for at least two consecutive months, the group becomes ineligible for W-2.
 Participants must report any change in assets within 10 calendar days of the occurrence.
-However, the FEP Financial Employment Planner must enter only changes in assets over \$100 when notified.
-At review, the FEP must incorporate all changes in assets.
+However, the FEP Financial Employment Planner must enter only changes in assets.